 - 7 Conclusion

-Pentel Energel pens contain EnerGel ink which is specially formulated with a combination of liquid and gel ink, giving you super-smooth writing which is quick drying and smudge proof, making it ideal for left-handed writers.
-They are available in a range of styles & tip sizes with the Pentel Energel XM BL77 being one of their most popular pens with its wide barrel, retractable 0.7mm tip & a choice of 12 vibrant ink colours.
+Pentel Energel pens contain EnerGel ink which is specially formulated with a combination of liquid and gel ink, giving you super-smooth writing which is quick-drying and smudge-proof, making it ideal for left-handed writers.
+They are available in a range of styles & tip sizes with the Pentel Energel XM BL77 being one of their most popular pens with its wide barrel, retractable 0.7mm tip & a choice of 12 vibrant ink colors.

-If you prefer a more luxurious pen then the Pentel Energel Sterling Premium Gel Rollerball pens are ideal as they have an aluminium barrel which can be laser engraved with a name or personal message.
+If you prefer a more luxurious pen then the Pentel Energel Sterling Premium Gel Rollerball pens are ideal as they have an aluminum barrel that can be laser engraved with a name or personal message.